SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 - 3: Draft
 - 4: Scheduled

 `[$_ModerationStatus]` field supports comparisons to both strings and the numeric value.
-The numeric comparisons work across locales and languages, and that will be the recommended way for this field.
+The numeric comparisons work across locales and languages which will be the recommended way for this field.

 The following expressions evaluate to the output on the right, for when the status is `Pending`: